talmiller2/slurmcmc/README.md

 * `'local'`: parallel evaluations using local processes, also via [``submitit``](https://github.com/facebookincubator/submitit) (on the same directories structure as in `'slurm'`, useful for debugging).
 * `'local-map'`: evaluate function in-line sequentially on multiple points.
 Useful for analytic functions where parallelization is less important, for demonstrations and for debugging.
-This mode is used in the examples below for quick evaluations.
+This mode is the one used in the examples below for quick evaluations.

 ## Examples